JontySinai/artificial_neural_networks/README.md

 The approach is to write simple, reproducible and easily readable implementations of each type of neural network.

->"The fast surgeon measures twice, but cuts onces." - Paul Kalanithi
+>"The fast surgeon measures twice, but cuts once." - Paul Kalanithi

 Any suggestions or ideas will be welcome.